Jermain Mackey

 Jermain "Choo Choo" Mackey (born 27 December 1979) is a Bahamian professional boxer of the 2000s and 2010s who won the Bahamas super middleweight title, World Boxing Council (WBC) Caribbean Boxing Federation (CABOFE) super middleweight title, World Boxing Association (WBA) Fedecaribe super middleweight title, Commonwealth super middleweight title, and was a challenger for the World Boxing Organization (WBO) North American Boxing Organization (NABO) super middleweight title against Jean Pascal, WBC International super middleweight title against Adonis Stevenson, and World Boxing Association Fedelatin super middleweight title against Kirt Sinnette, his professional fighting weight varied from welterweight to light heavyweight.
 He represented the Bahamas at the 2002 Commonwealth Games.

+Early life and amateur career

+Mackey was born in Nassau, The Bahamas.

+Mackey trained with Ray Minus Jr., beginning at a gym located near his home.
+As an amateur, he became a four-time gold medallist at the Caribbean Amateur Boxing Association Championships and won the Senior Boxer-of-the-Year award at the Ray Minus Boxing Club in 2002 and 2003.